Ground states of a family of frustrated spin models for quasicrystals and their approximants: Introduction

 There have been a number of numerical studies of magnetism in quasicrystals to date.
 Classical spin models for Ising, planar and Heisenberg spins have been studied in a variety of quasiperiodic lattices \cite{ogueydun,ledue,reid,vedmedenko, matsuo,sugimoto2016,miyazaki,qvarngard}.
 In one study of particular relevance to our problem, a periodic approximant in which spins interact via long-range RKKY couplings was studied \cite{miyazaki} by Monte Carlo simulation.
 A variety of magnetic phases were found as the RKKY coupling strengths are varied by tuning the electron density.
 The phase diagram includes ferromagnetic, antiferromagnetic and a number of incommensurate/disordered phases.
 The nature of the complex magnetic orderings remain however to be completely determined.
 Further computational challenges are posed when the model is extended to larger approximants.
 An alternative simpler approach to modelling experimental systems is therefore desirable.
 The 2D toy models which we will introduce allow for considering larger periodic systems.
 They allow for theoretical analyses which can be useful to guide future numerical investigations and moreover give an intuitive picture for ordering in 3D models.

 It can be mentioned, for completeness, that quantum spin models have been studied in quasicrystals.
 Magnetism in quasiperiodic tilings for unfrustrated Heisenberg nearest neighbor models have been studied.
 Such models describe, for example, a S=1/2 antiferromagnetic quasicrystal -- where one can ask whether quantum fluctuations could destroy Neel ordering in the ground state.
 The answer, that Neel order indeed persists, has been given for the spin $\frac{1}{2}$ Heisenberg model in the Penrose and Ammann-Beenker (octagonal) 2D quasiperiodic tilings \cite{wessel,szallas}.
 Exploiting the scale invariance of quasicrystals, a renormalization group has been used to compute ground state properties in the Ammann-Beenker tiling \cite{jagaPRL}.
 Other quantum studies include: dimer ground state in a quasiperiodic antiferromagnet \cite{ghosh}, classical and quantum dimer model solutions for 2D tilings \cite{flicker,singh}, and a Kitaev type model on a structure based on the Penrose tiling with a spin-liquid ground state \cite{kim}.
-Quantum models are of interest for their fundamental aspects but, for our present experimental systems, classical spin models suffice.
+This said, while quantum models are of interest for their fundamental aspects, for our present experimental systems, classical spin models such as the ones discussed in this paper should suffice.

 This paper is organized as follows: Sec.II introduces a family of cluster spin models.
 In Sec.III results for the magnetic ground states for different periodic structures will be described, in increasing order of their complexity.
 Sec.IV discusses a quasiperiodic structure and describes two novel different types of long range ordered magnetic phases.
 Sec.V concludes with a discussion and perspectives.